sumi509/supervised-classification-projects/README.md

 ## Results
 The project demonstrated:
 - Effective preprocessing techniques that improved model performance.
-- Linear regression models achieving an R² score of X (replace with actual value).
+- Linear regression models achieving an R² score of X 0.46.
 - Insights into the features most strongly correlated with product pricing.

 ## Future Work